Enjoy these Must-Read picture books for Black History Month!

 But curating a history-themed book list for kids is hard!

 First, history can be boring and a little overwhelming.
 Lots of dates, facts, things kids can't identify with because they've never experienced it.

 And second, history can be scary, depressing and confusing for kids.
 Heck, history can be confusing and depressing for us adults too!

-My goal has always been to find books and stories that will inform and inspire kids and the adults who read to them -- for a history-focused book list, I didn't just want to revisit the same people and events that kids are familiar with from school.
+My goal has always been to find books and stories that will inform and inspire kids and the adults who read to them -- for a history-focused book list, I didn't just want to revisit the same people and events that kids are familiar with from school social studies classes.